edwardcxyz/arkansas-monarchs/docs/events.md

 We apologize for any inconvenience.
 Check back later for upcoming monarch and pollinator-related events.
 Check our Facebook page for recent events postings.
 :::

-The Arkansas Monarch Conservation Partnership is a statewide group of ## (need to get this number) organizations and agencies who are committed to working together for the creation, enhancement, and conservation of monarch and pollinator habitat in Arkansas.
+The Arkansas Monarch Conservation Partnership is a statewide group of 30 organizations and agencies who are committed to working together for the creation, enhancement, and conservation of monarch and pollinator habitat in Arkansas.